telerik/reporting-docs/doc-output/configure-the-report-engine/overview.md

 # Report Engine Configuration Overview

-There are particular settings that can be applied to the Telerik Reporting engine to influence its behavior or extend it.
+Particular settings can be applied to the Telerik Reporting engine to influence its behavior or extend it.
 These are defined in the application's configuration file.
 For __Windows and WPF applications__ the configuration file is called `app.config`, for __ASP.NET Framework applications__ – `web.config`.
 This configuration file is XML-based and its content is divided into sections.

 On the other hand, __.NET Core applications__ provide another way of storing configuration - a key-value JSON-based file named `appsettings.json`.
 For __.NET Core console applications__ both configuration types are supported, but __appsettings.json__ has precedence over __app.config__. __ASP.NET Core applications__ no longer use *web.config* so the configuration should be set to any of the supported [key-value-based files](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-7.0).